conference-websites/ACM-ICN2020/camera-ready.md

 **September 1st, 2020 is camera-ready due** for all accepted papers (full, short, poster, and demo).

 Before submitting camera-ready papers, authors of accepted papers will need to complete the rights management form.
 You will be notified once these forms are available and ready to sign.
+You must agree to videotaping in the forms for the conference to use your pre-recorded talk.

 After completing their rights management form, authors will be emailed the correct rights management text and bibliographic strip to place within their paper. **It is essential that authors enter the text into their paper.**